How To Connect to WiFi without WiFi Password

 WPS stands for WiFi Protected Setup.
 WPS is a security standard that functions on networks using the WPA Personal or WPA2 Personal security protocols.
 Stripped of the technobabble, WPS means that if a WiFi router is located in a place that is physically accessible to guests, the guest can create a network connection to the router by pushing a button on the router, rather than by entering a password.

 WPS is a very common method of connecting guest users in a home or small office environment.
 Since people outside the building or set of rooms don’t have physical access to the router, they have no way of surreptitiously stealing WiFi service; only people you have invited in will be able to get onto your WiFi network.
 It is far easier to tap a button on the router’s control panel than it is to enter a 16-digit random security code on a smartphone’s tiny keyboard.

 Using WPS is very simple.
-Generally all you will need to do is make sure you have the right settings on your smartphone or other guest device, and make sure that you can access the router physically.
+Generally, all you will need to do is make sure you have the right settings on your smartphone or another guest device, and make sure that you can access the router physically.
 I will provide the instructions for using a smartphone; the exact steps may vary slightly depending on your operating system and version.

 - Launch the “Settings” app from the Home screen.

 - Navigate to the network and internet settings section.

 - Tap the WiFi settings tab or menu.